amlsf/localvectormaps/README.md

 Note that this application uses licensed Multiple Listing Services (MLS) data, it is not possible to run this repository locally on your machine.
 The site where the app will be hosted will be posted shortly.

 #####Technologies & tools used:
-The application is built using the Flask framework and is written in Python in the back-end, Javascript in the front-end, and uses a PostgreSQL database.
+This application is built using the Flask framework and is written in Python in the back-end, Javascript in the front-end, and uses a PostgreSQL database.

 1. Front-end: Javascript, jQuery, AJAX, HTML, CSS, Bootstrap, D3
 2. Back-end: Python, Flask, SQLAlchemy, PostgreSQL, numpy module